conwaymd/conwaymd/README.md

    - Abbreviate `file.cmd` as `file` or `file.` for increased productivity.
    - Omit `file.cmd` to convert all CMD files under the working directory.

+If you are using Windows but insist on not using Git BASH, then add the folder containing `cmd.py` to the `%PATH%` variable and invoke `cmd.py`.

 ## Features